thacherT1D/webdevstuff/Datastores/Knex_Migrations_and_Seeds.desc.md

 ## What's the Knex migration system?

 The **Knex migration system** allows developers to automate the management of database tables in JavaScript.
 At the heart of the system are migration files.
-When defined, a migration file moves the database up and down, or forwards and backwards, through a set of changes that usually affects a single table.
+When defined, a migration file moves the database up and down, or forwards and backwards, through a set of changes applied to a single table.

 Here's a diagram representing two Knex migration files that manage the `artists` and `tracks` tables respectively.